By Matt Paulus, MS, ATC, Site Coordinator

 JOI Explains Cartilage Tears

-There are many causes of cartilage tears, many of which are related to the age of the person
+Cartilage tears are the most common cause of leg pain in active people, both young and old.
+There are many causes of cartilage tears, many of which are related to the age of the person and their activity level.

-a degenerative tear of the cartilage can be quick to develop in a person previously active and
+In my experience, unlike arthritis pain, which typically develops over many years, the symptoms of a degenerative tear of the cartilage can be quick to develop in a person previously active and pain-free.

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.
 Come see us!

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.